Young Adult Leadership Committee

 Allie joined Emanu-El after moving back to California in 2012 and wanting to get connected to the Jewish community in San Francisco.
 Allie grew up attending a Reconstructionist synagogue in Orange County.
 She attended Cal Poly San Luis Obispo and then ventured into the political world working on the 2008 Obama campaign and moving to Washington, DC.
 After dabbling in politics, Allie decided to pursue a passion for public health and got her Masters in Public Health from George Washington University.
 After graduating, she moved to San Francisco to pursue a career in public health and works at UCSF in adolescent health.
 Allie joined YALC in June 2013 after attending many late night shabbats and other YALC sponsored activities in the city.
 Her family hails from San Francisco and she grew up attending Bar and Bat Mitzvah’s and family reunions at Emanu-El.
 Allie is an expert people watcher, a dog enthusiast, an avid reader and experimental crafter.

 Aaron Weisinger has been an Emanu El congregant for the past five years along with his wife Erica.
 He lives close to the temple and has been on the YALC since 2014.
-He works for Wells Fargo* where he helps people buy and refinance homes.
 Aaron grew up in Danville and attended UCSB for his undergraduate degree before obtaining his MBA at Saint Mary’s College in Moraga.
 He enjoys spending weekends in Tahoe where he enjoys snowboarding, wakeboarding, fishing and relaxing.